PV Weltmeister 2011

 Recharge nr.
 71(4)/June 4, 2010: p.
 8.

 Graph BNA 5 - Accumulation of the number of new PV installations per month.
-Comparison of 2009 (left column of each pair) and 2010 (right column of each pair), respectively.
-Overall growth in 2010 clearly is much stronger than in the previous record year 2009, in particular in the first half year.
+Comparison of installations from 2009 up till September 2011 (order of columns in each triplet from left to right).
+Overall growth in 2010 has been much stronger than in the previous record year 2009, in particular in the first half year.
 Exceptions are August, and the final three months October up till December 2010 (note, however that total capacity reported for August still appeared to be larger than in August 2009, see Graph BNA3).
-In May 2010 24.297 new installations were reported (revised data), as compared to 8.315 in the same month in 2009.
-An increase of 192%.
-June was the most spectacular [reported] month in German photovoltaic history (up till now), with 65.062 new installations (revised data), six times as many as in the same month in 2009.
+June 2010 has been the most spectacular [reported] month in German (and, thus, world) photovoltaic history (up till now), with 65.062 new installations (revised data), six times as many as in the same month in 2009.
 With respect to the number of installations, the >5-10 kWp segment clearly is the most popular category closely followed by the >15-30 kWp market segment (highest feed-in tariff top segment).
-In record month June, both categories appeared to be almost equally popular in this "pre-feed-in-degression" month: 18.419 (>5-10 kWp) and 17.210 (>15-30 kWp) new installations, respectively.

 Installation details according to Krinner, the foundation provider/builder with its headquarters nearby: 54,5 MWp** total installed capacity, ca. 51.700 foundation screws, ca. 243.900 multicrystalline modules (average "size" app.
 223 Wp), specially made using cells from Thalheim (Sachsen-Anhalt) based Q-Cells (modules made in China).
 The famous cell company that lost a serious amount of money in 2009, and that has undertaken drastic reorganisation measures to make the business profitable and future-resistent again.
 At least part of the parc has smaller SMA string inverters (as witnessed by the webmaster of Polder PV), but a big part of the huge power plant appears to have large inverter stations (Xantrex, daughter company of Schneider Electric).
 Construction period of this monster parc: approximately 3 months.